Commonly Treated Conditions

 Adjustments of extremity joints are used to treat a variety of conditions.
 The effectiveness of chiropractic care was found for:

-- shoulder girdle pain,
+- shoulder girdle pain, as well as

 - frozen shoulder,